jamsocket/block-id/README.md

 ## Security

-`block_id` is designed to make it easy for a human to distinguish between two sequential codes, *not* to make it impossible for an adversary to reverse.
+`block-id` is designed to make it easy for a human to distinguish between two sequential codes, *not* to make it impossible for an adversary to reverse.
 It should not be considered cryptographically secure.